 Even though it has that strapping old-world cocktail vibe, the Paper Plane drink recipe was actually only devised in 2008.
 Its inventor Sam Ross is a celebrated bartender and co-owner of various amazing bars in New York.
-He named his creation after a song by a band called M.I.A., also named Paper Planes, that was headlining every radio hitlist during the summer of 2008.
+He named his creation after a song by a band called M.I.A., also named Paper Planes, which was headlining every radio hitlist during the summer of 2008.

 What is an Italian amaro?

 Amaro is an Italian herbal liqueur typically enjoyed as an after-dinner digestif.
-It usually has a bitter-sweet flavour, is often quite syrupy, and has an alcohol content between 16% and 40%.
+It usually has a bitter-sweet flavor, is often quite syrupy, and has an alcohol content between 16% and 40%.
 One great example is Campari, a vibrant red liqueur with a singular bitter taste that provides a magnificent aromatic structure for classic cocktails like the Negroni, and now the Paper Plane as well.

 How to properly serve a Paper Plane cocktail